Elon Musk At SXSW: Mars Promises ‘Excitement For Those Who Survive,’ But AI Is A ‘Species Level Risk’

-While Elon Musk is generally positive about the future of humanity, Musk has repeatedly voiced concerned about the development of unregulated digital superintelligence.
+While Elon Musk is generally positive about the future of humanity, he has repeatedly voiced concerned about the development of unregulated digital superintelligence.
 Musk’s speech at SXSW was even more cautionary than usual.
-In Contrast, Elon spoke very pleasantly about the dangers of a mission to Mars, emphasizing the unique opportunities to be enjoyed when pioneering space according to his statements on CNBC.
+In contrast, Elon spoke very pleasantly about the dangers of a mission to Mars, emphasizing the unique opportunities to be enjoyed when pioneering space, according to his statements on CNBC.

 “It kind of reads like Shackleton’s ad for arctic explorers: difficult, dangerous, good chance you’ll die, excitement for those who survive.
-There is going to be an explosion of entrepreneurial activity because Mars will need everything from iron foundries to pizza joints,”
+There is going to be an explosion of entrepreneurial activity because Mars will need everything from iron foundries to pizza joints.”

 In Elon Musk’s recent SXSW talk, he assured the crowd that the Mars mission was no playground for the rich, but rather a pioneering expedition not for the faint of heart.
-However, Elon went on to reveal that the new society on Mars would be governed by direct democracy, have a lot of free enterprises and robust capitalism.
+However, Elon went on to reveal that the new society on Mars would be governed by direct democracy, have a lot of free enterprises, and robust capitalism.
 Elon Musk is quoted on CNBC and his speech can be viewed in the videos below as well.

 “The Moon and Mars are often thought of as some escape hatch for rich people, but it won’t be that at all.
 For the early people that go to Mars, it will be far more dangerous.”